chrismlusk/accuraty-templates/README.md

 #### 4. Build the assets

-Then run `npm start` in your terminal.
+Run `npm start`.

-This will kick off the Gulp tasks to initialize the project, compile starting assets, and begin watching for changes to source files.
+This will kick off the Gulp tasks to optimize and compile assets (images, styles, scripts, etc.).
+It will also continue watching for changes to source files.

-To exit this "watch" mode, press `Control-C` in your terminal.
+To exit "watch" mode, press `Control-C` in your terminal.

-To start watching again, run `npm start` in your terminal.
+To start watching again, run `npm start`.

 #### 5. Push changes to GitHub